sargeschultz11/Azure-Runbooks/README.md

 - **Device Compliance Report**: Create detailed reports on device compliance status.
 - **Devices with Specific App Report**: Identify all devices with a specific application installed.

+## Branch Management

+This repository follows a simplified Git workflow:

+- The `main` branch contains stable, production-ready scripts
+- Development branches are created for new features or significant modifications
+- Once development work is merged into `main`, the development branches are typically deleted
+- For users who have cloned this repository, note that development branches may disappear after their work is completed

+If you're working with a specific development branch, consider creating your own fork to ensure your work isn't affected when branches are deleted.

+## Discussions

+I've enabled GitHub Discussions for this repository to foster collaboration and support among users.
+This is the best place to:

+* Ask questions about implementing specific runbooks
+* Share your success stories and implementations
+* Suggest new runbook ideas or improvements
+* Discuss best practices for Azure Automation
+* Get help with troubleshooting

+Check out the [Discussions](https://github.com/sargeschultz11/Azure-Runbooks/discussions) tab to join the conversation.
+We encourage you to use Discussions for general questions and community interaction, while Issues should be used for reporting bugs or specific problems with the scripts.

 ## Contributing

 Feel free to use these scripts as a starting point for your own automation needs.
 Contributions, improvements, and suggestions are welcome!